-In 2018, impairment losses in respect of property, plant and equipment was recorded in the Consolidated Statement of Profit or Loss and Other Comprehensive Income at a value of \$3,728,000 (2017: \$2,707,000).
+In 2019, the net impairment loss in respect of property, plant and equipment was recorded in the Consolidated Statement of Profit or Loss and Other Comprehensive Income at a value of \$183,000 (2018: \$3,728,000).
 This impairment resulted for those properties where book the value exceeded market value based on independent external valuation reports (note 3.5).